-Thus a declaration is a one-way textual exchange (unless the key is not understood by the receiver) while a negotiation is a two-way exchange.
+Thus a declaration is a one-way textual exchange while a negotiation is a two-way exchange.

 The proposer or declarer can either be the initiator or the target, and the acceptor can either be the target or initiator, respectively.
 Targets are not limited to respond to key=value pairs as proposed by the initiator.
 The target may propose key=value pairs of its own.